liamoddell/Grafana-Faro-Chrome-Extension/README.md

       app: {
         ...
 ```
 The extension also supports matching on a specific URL string to ensure only certain pages are instrumented & monitored.
-At this time, this r**equires a match pattern of > 4 consecutive alphanumeric characters**, with **no wildcard/regex support currently in place** (WIP).
+At this time, this **requires a match pattern of > 4 consecutive alphanumeric characters**, with **no wildcard/regex support currently in place** (WIP).
+A blank string will match on all webpages.

 ## Options